commercialhaskell/stack/doc/configure/yaml/non-project.md

 Command line equivalent (takes precedence): `--[no-]install-ghc` flag

-Whether or not to automatically install GHC when necessary.
+Whether or not to download and install GHC when necessary.
+On Windows, `install-ghc: false` also disables the download and installation of the Stack-supplied MSYS2 when necessary.

 ## jobs